 There appears to be a resurgence of interest in the Persian language in Turkey, as seen in the video below:

-An interview with Professor Ortayli in Turkish TV’s Haber Turk where he discusses the Persian epic Shahname.
+An interview with Professor Ortayli in Turkish TV (subtitles in Persian) where he discusses the significance of Persian language and culture to the wider Turkic world and Turkey.
 Iranians and Turks in fact share many common traits, notably in culture, music, foods, etc. While considerably downplayed by Western writers and “nationalists” on all sides, the reality is that Iranians and Turks are (at the very least) cultural cousins.
 In the broader sense, Iranians and Turks share strong links with the Arabian world as well.